barisanik/MachineLearningProjects/Customer Analysis Project/README.md

 # Project Description

-This projects aims to hadling some challenges which is highly likely situations in a data analysis process such as file handling, data formatting, data pre-processing.
-The final goal of project is visualizing the data, having good insights and finding opportunities.
+This project aims to handle some challenges which are highly likely situations in a data analysis process such as file handling, data formatting and data pre-processing.
+The final goal of the project is to visualize the data, have good insights and find opportunities.

 This study will include 5 stages:
-  1. Finding or producing a dataset.
-The dataset will be in excel file format because of most of it is pretty common in businesses.
+1. Find or produce a dataset.
+The dataset will be in excel file format because most of it is pretty common in businesses.
-  2. Converting excel file to SQL file, I probably will use sqlite3 for that.
+2. Convert the excel file to a sqlite3 file.
-  3. Doing queries on SQL to have insights and seeing the patterns of customer behaviours.
+3. Create queries on SQL to have insights.
-  4. Viualizing the data.
+4. Get the data ready to present with visualisation.
-  5. (additional) Working with machine learning on data.
-Clustering algorithms may be good for that.
+5. Work with machine learning on data. (additional)

+The tools which are planned to use for this project:
+- Python
+  - Libraries:
+    - pandas
+    - sqlite3
+    - matplotlib
+- SQL